Ballarat: Events and festivals

 Ballarat is home to many annual festivals and events that attract thousands of visitors.
 The oldest large annual event is the Ballarat Agricultural Show (since 1859), currently held at the Ballarat Showgrounds and has attracted attendances of up to 30,000 and is an official public holiday for residents of the city.

 Ballarat is home to Australia's oldest and largest annual performing arts eisteddfod.
 The Royal South Street Eisteddfod is an all-encompassing performing arts festival and competition event that is conducted over twelve weeks annually.

-From the late 1880s, there were annual competitions run by the South Street Society, later revived as the Royal South Street Eisteddfod (in recess in 2020 due to COVID-19 restrictions).
+From the late 1880s, annual musical performance competitions were run by the South Street Society, which became the Royal South Street Eisteddfod.